Don’t Be Duped by Shameless Self-Promotion

 - You’re direct and forthcoming.
 You expect others to be so as well — playing games isn’t your style.

-Savvy bosses call people out, reward, and give credit where it’s due.
+Savvy bosses call people out, reward, and give credit where it’s due, which is a key driver of employee engagement and motivation.
 They encourage genuine communication about people’s skills and their work.
 This supports their ability to put the right people in the right places, helps with employee morale, and gives the organization credibility.